google/WebFundamentals/src/content/en/ilt/pwa/live-data-in-the-service-worker.md

 ### Why IndexedDB and the Cache interface?

 There are a  [variety of reasons](https://medium.com/dev-channel/offline-storage-for-progressive-web-apps-70d52695513c#.lm82vlyt8) to use IndexedDB and the Cache interface.
 Both are asynchronous and accessible in service workers, web workers, and the window interface.
-IndexedDB is  [widely supported](http://caniuse.com/#feat=indexeddb), and the Cache interface  [is supported](https://jakearchibald.github.io/isserviceworkerready/) in Chrome, Firefox, and Opera.
+IndexedDB is  [widely supported](http://caniuse.com/#feat=indexeddb), and the Cache interface  [is supported](https://jakearchibald.github.io/isserviceworkerready/) in Chrome, Firefox, Opera, and Samsung Internet.

 In this text we use Jake Archibald's  [IndexedDB Promised](https://github.com/jakearchibald/indexeddb-promised) library, which enables promise syntax for IndexedDB.
 There are also  [other IndexedDB libraries](https://medium.com/dev-channel/offline-storage-for-progressive-web-apps-70d52695513c#.lm82vlyt8) that can be used to abstract some of the less convenient aspects of the API.